Inventitech/blog/_pages/service.md

 </ul>

 <h4>Invited Talks and Presentations</h4>
+<p>I was invited for the Dagstuhl seminar on Theories of Programming from 6.6. to 10.6.2022.</p>
-<p>I have attended the Dagstuhl seminar on Automatic Quality Assurance and Release from 19.3. - 21.3.2018.</p>
+<p>I have attended the Dagstuhl seminar on Automatic Quality Assurance and Release from 19.3. to 21.3.2018.</p>
 <p>I have given these presentations ...</p>
 <ul>
+<li><a href="https://www.youtube.com/watch?v=_TMqu7u8lGk">Learning to Predict Performance Regressions in Production</a> at the Performance Summit, London (United Kingdom), 30.9.2021</li>
 <li><a href="https://www.slideshare.net/inventitech/toward-an-empirical-theory-of-feedbackdriven-development">Toward an Empirical Theory of Feedback-Driven
 Development</a> in National Symposium Software Engineering The Netherlands at Centrum Wiskunde & Informatica (CWI), Amsterdam (The Netherlands), 2.2.2018</li>